Banff-Mt Norquay, ALBERTA

 Hire a car – Calgary International Airport has many car rental services available so you can explore the destination on your own terms.
 Enjoy free parking throughout Banff and Lake Louise, but don’t forget to purchase your Park Pass when entering Banff National Park.

-Included in every SkiBig3 Lift Ticket is complimentary ski shuttle service that runs regularly to all three ski resorts including Banff Norquay.
+Included in every SkiBig3 Lift Ticket is a complimentary ski shuttle service that runs regularly to all three ski resorts including Banff Norquay.

 The Roam bus service, Canada’s first all-hybrid electric community bus service, can get you around town.

 Taxis are also easily found throughout town.

 THINGS TO DO AT BANFF MT NORQUAY